May 20, 2013, 11:53:57 AM *

 Offline Offline

-Posts: 11577
+Posts: 7034

 « on: December 30, 2010, 08:44:18 PM »

-Us: When is good sex a bad thing?
+When is good sex a bad thing?

-Some members who are exiting a BPD relationship, or have been thrown from it, seem to really struggle with the loss the sex life.
-Some members have reported that sexual relationship played a significant role in their decision to recycle back into a broken and clearly bad relationship.
-Some members have reported that the loss of the sexual relationship is the most significant lose they felt when the relationship was over or during a breakup period.
+Some members who are exiting a BPD relationship, or have been thrown from it, seem to really struggle with the loss of the sex life.
+Some members have reported that the sexual relationship played a significant role in their decision to recycle back into a broken and clearly bad relationship.
+Some members have reported that the loss of the sexual relationship is the most significant loss they felt when the relationship was over or during a breakup period.

-Love begets sex... but sex does not beget love.
+Love begets sex... .but sex does not beget love.

 Sometimes we get it backwards.
 Robert Weiss LCSW from the Sexual Recovery Institute in Los Angles says that sexuality can be exploited or evolve into destructive patterns of addiction and compulsion.
 Unlike the healthy person seeking partnership and sex as a complement to their life, someone with a exploitative sexual habits searches for something outside of themselves (a person, relationship or experience) which will provide them with the emotional and life stability that they themselves lack.
 They use romantic/sexual experiences in an attempt to "fix" themselves and feel emotionally stable.